 This WBQBEL shall be superseded by the WQBELs in Appendix 10 upon the effective date of the Copper TMDLS for Newport Bay adopted through Santa Ana Water Board Resolution R8-2022-0012.

 Discharges of dissolved copper in runoff from MS4s to San Diego Creek at Campus Drive must not exceed the concentrations shown in Table 7.2 below under the indicated flow conditions.
 This WBQBEL shall not be superseded by the WQBELs in Appendix 10.
+Actual ambient hardness must be determined for each monitoring sample regardless of which flow condition exists.

 Table 7.2: Summary of Hardness-based Dissolved Copper WQBELs for San Diego Creek